Valentine’s Day Decor Ideas

 Valentine's Day Decoration Ideas

-In hindsight, you could just use one color for the heart stamps.
-Use a darker color as you will be using the outline as a guide to paint and stitch your hearts.
+In hindsight, you could have used just one color for the heart stamps.
+Use a darker color, as you will be using the outline as a guide to paint and stitch your hearts.

 Let the paint dry.